miu007/LiLabNUS/Join Us!/index.md

 {% include figure.html
    image="images/recruit/postdoc.png"
-   caption="If you hold a PhD and are interested in advancing your research career, please submit your cover letter, CV, and a complete list of publications to our team."
+   caption="**For postdoc:** If you hold a PhD and are interested in advancing your research career, please submit your cover letter, CV, and a complete list of publications to our team."
 %}

 {% endcapture %}